 Every degree student at HCA, regardless of their chosen programme, will be given the chance to develop essential practical skills for a creative working life:

-- Social Media for Marketing
+- Social Media for creatives

 - How to set-up as a creative freelancer

-In many cases you will cover these important topics as part of your degree modules but with the HCA Enterprise programme, you’ll have the opportunity to top-up and extend your skills through talks, workshops and other training resources.
+In many cases you will cover these important topics as part of your degree modules but with the HCA Enterprise programme, you’ll have the opportunity to top-up and extend your skills through online talks, workshops and other training resources.

 Valuable Transferable Skills